 *This doesn’t apply if your policy hasn’t been in effect for 60 days.

 If your auto insurer cancels your policy because you didn’t pay your rates, you can still reinstate it.
-All you need to do is contact your insurance provider immediately.
+All you need to do is contact your provider immediately.
 If you avoided a coverage lapse, you should be able to reinstate your policy as it was before.

 It’s illegal to drive while under the influence of drugs and/or alcohol in Oregon.
 The state refers to this as driving under the influence of intoxicants (DUII).
 By law, you’re intoxicated if you get behind the wheel with a blood alcohol content (BAC) of 0.08 or are under the influence of liquor or other controlled substances.

 You can expect to see serious consequences that include jail time, fines, and license suspension if you get a DUII.
 Your car insurance will also take a massive hit.
 For example, your carrier might cancel or not renew your policy.
 Providers will also consider you a risky driver, which can make it hard to find anyone willing to insure you.
-If you do find a company that insures drivers with DUIs, it’s almost a certainty that you’ll pay more for coverage.
+If you do find a company that covers drivers with DUIs, it’s almost a certainty that you’ll pay more for coverage.

 Below are the penalties for getting a DUII: